Azure/autorest.python/docs/dpg-archboard.md

 There are two main things I want to talk about with these basic REST calls.

 1. You can see here that we've moved all query and header parameters to keyword-only.
 This really solves all of our potential versioning issues with parameter ordering.
 Since path parameters are always required, we are comfortable including them as positional arguments, and we are positioning them based on their location in the url.
 The body parameter will always be the last positional argument.
 Finally, all query and header parameters are keyword-only, they're kind of in Python's options bag where ordering doesn't matter.
 2. We are going from returning models to just returning raw JSON, which is mentioned before as `No Models`.
-We want to be very clear here: Python believes its DPG story is complete without models and just returning raw JSON. **Python users are very comfortable with JSON bodies, and in fact we have gotten numerous issues over the years from customers just asking for raw JSON**.
-Additionally, we have also invested a lot of effort in making sure the structure of the model inputs and outputs are documented for users.
+We want to be very clear here: Python believes its DPG story is complete without models and just returning raw JSON.
+Please see the `User behavior change part`, **Python users are very comfortable with JSON bodies, and in fact we have gotten numerous issues over the years from customers just asking for raw JSON**.
+Additionally, we have also invested a lot of effort in making sure the structure of the JSON inputs and outputs are documented for users.
+Please see next part.

 ### Creating POST Request